ryanhyma/dns/README.md

 With thanks to our friends at [18f](https://github.com/18F) for the [inspiration](https://github.com/18F/dns), this repository is a collection of Terraform scripts for configuring DNS for domains managed by CDS.

-Currently this is limited to managing subdomains of *.cds-snc.ca.
-In future, we will expand to include the cdssandbox.xyz domain.
+Currently this is limited to managing subdomains of *.cds-snc.ca and *.alpha.canada.ca.
+In the future, we hope to expand it to include the *.beta.canada.ca and *.service.canada.ca domains to align with our phases of delivery.

 ## Why would I need this?

-Do you want a pretty URL like `something.cds-snc.ca` for your cool new project?
+Do you want a pretty URL like `notification.alpha.canada.ca` for your cool new project?
 This is how you do that.

 ## Making DNS requests

-To request a new subdomain, create a `aws_route53_record` terraform entry and submit a pull request.
+To request a new subdomain, create an `aws_route53_record` terraform entry and submit a pull request.
 A member of the Platform team should review the change and approve it.

 On merge, changes are deployed to Route53 automatically by a CircleCI job.